Marker Logo

 this page online

-1972 by Duluth Lions Club and the Duluth Area Chamber of Commerce Convention & Visitors Bureau.
+Erected 1972 by Duluth Lions Club and the Duluth Area Chamber of Commerce Convention & Visitors Bureau.

 Topics.
 This historical marker is listed in these topic lists: Bridges & ViaductsIndustry & CommerceSettlements & SettlersWaterways & Vessels.
 A significant historical year for this entry is 1855.

 Location.
 46° 45.819′ N, 92° 9.189′ W. Marker is in Duluth, Minnesota, in Saint Louis County.
 It is in Denfeld.
-Marker is on Skyline Parkway, on the left when traveling west.
+It is on Skyline Parkway, on the left when traveling west.
 Marker is at a roadside overlook, between North 27th Avenue and Haines Road (Minnesota 91).
 Touch for map.
 Marker is in this post office area: Duluth MN 55806, United States of America.
 Touch for directions.

 Oneota Marker image.
 Click for full size.

-Photographed By William Fischer, Jr., October 11, 2014
+Photographed by William Fischer, Jr., October 11, 2014

 2. Oneota Marker